CodosaurusLLC/CodosaurusLLC.github.io/services/roadmaps.md

 In that case, I'll _try_ to fix it within a reasonable amount of time, but what exactly that is may vary with how busy I am.&nbsp;
-After all that, you have 20 days to send me the other half of the payment, plus any expenses.
+After all that, you have 20 days to send me the other half of the payment<!--, plus any expenses-->.

 Meanwhile, we can discuss any additional services you would like.&nbsp;
 These will be invoiced separately,